 Believe it or not, the overwhelming amount of allergy medications found in the drugstore can be narrowed down to just 3 categories: antihistamines, decongestants, and steroid nasal sprays.
 Below are the medicine categories broken down to explain how they each work to relieve allergy symptoms.

-Children’s antihistamines do exactly as they say.
-They literally block histamine—a chemical released by your immune system during an allergic reaction.1 While popular children’s antihistamines like Children’s Zyrtec® and Children’s Claritin® block histamine—it’s important to remember that histamine is only one of many allergic substances.
-And some children’s antihistamines such as Benadryl® can cause drowsiness.
+Children's antihistamines do exactly what it sounds like they do.
+They literally block histamine—a chemical released by your child’s immune system during an allergic reaction.1 While popular children’s antihistamines like Children’s Zyrtec® and Children’s Claritin® block histamine—it’s important to remember that histamine is only 1 of many allergic substances.
+And some children’s antihistamines like Children’s Benadryl® can cause drowsiness.

-Children’s FLONASE® SENSIMIST™ Allergy Relief is a steroid nasal spray known as a glucocorticoid—a hormone your child produces naturally in order to suppress inflammation.2 Not to be confused with muscle-building steroids, or systemic steroids like prednisone, steroid nasal sprays work right at the source of your child’s allergies (at the nose), without having to travel through the body like antihistamine tablets and syrups.
-Children’s FLONASE® SENSIMIST™ is a kid-friendly, gentle mist that helps block 6 key allergic substances, including histamine.* In fact, Children’s FLONASE® SENSIMIST™ delivers relief for itchy, watery eyes† sneezing, and unlike antihistamines, it also relieves your child's stuffy nose.
-Plus it’s scent-free, virtually drip free and has the shortest nozzle—providing 24-hour non-drowsy relief for children ages 2 and up—all in a mist your kid will barely feel.
+Children’s FLONASE SENSIMIST is a steroid nasal spray known as a glucocorticoid—a hormone your child produces naturally in order to suppress inflammation.2 Not to be confused with muscle-building steroids, or systemic steroids like prednisone, steroid nasal sprays work right at the source of your child’s allergies (in the nose) without having to travel through the body like antihistamine tablets and syrups.

 Now that the mystery surrounding allergy medicine has been solved, take charge of the allergy aisle and pick up the right relief for your kids.
 They’ll thank you for it!